 In my nineteen sixties mid teens, when normal lads were out on the street playing togger and beginning to get interested in girls, I was reading such uplifting works as The Trial of Steven Truscot, about a Canadian fifteen year old sentenced in 1959 to hang after a murder conviction finally judged unsafe in 2008.
-Or Ludovic Kennedy’s 10 Rillington Place, whose most horrifying aspect for me – sorry ladies – was not the lonely, meaningless deaths of so many pitiful women at the hands of a sexually inadequate and manipulative psychopath.
+Or Ludovic Kennedy’s 10 Rillington Place, whose most horrifying aspect for me – sorry sisters – was not the lonely, meaningless deaths of so many women at the hands of a sexually inadequate and manipulative psychopath.
 It was that the testimony of said psychopath was pivotal to the hanging of an innocent man.

 And now, as home secretary in a cabinet to the right of any formed by Mrs Thatcher, thanks to the coronation by 2 percent1 of the UK electorate of a lying, racist, Eton toff as prime minister, we have a pro hanging Priti Patel.
 Here she goes head to head with Ian Hislop on the subject:

 Since my objections to the death penalty are more practical than principled, I note Ian Hislop’s raising, at start of that brief clip, the issue of terrorist convictions.
 Some at least of seventeen men and women – Birmingham 6, Maguire 7, Guildford 4 – would have hanged had they been convicted just over a decade earlier.2 All were acquitted after years of incarceration and hard campaigning, not least by a man located time and again on the right side of history, where his More Responsible colleagues seldom set foot.
 A man who, decades later, would float through a maverick configuration of circs into leadership of his party.